lundi 23 septembre 2013

 The Abduction

-A Black Lincoln SUV with its headlights off and tinted windows leaves the Nationale # 2 and takes the narrow passage that leads to Capois-la-Mort, the main artery of the newly restored town.
-The speeding four wheel drive is tailgated by a white Nissan pickup of the National Police.
-The bumper of the police vehicle is damaged and its siren is unstable.
+A Black Lincoln SUV with its headlights off and Blue tinted windows leaves the Nationale Route # 2 and engages the narrow passage that leads to Capois-la-Mort, the principal artery of the newly rebuilt town.
+The speeding four wheel drive is tailgated by a white Nissan pickup of the Haitian National Police.
+The bumper of the police vehicle is damaged and its siren unstable.
 It is very late, few people are up, but those who are don't seem bothered at all by the noise.
-None of the drivers head for the shoulders of the street to facilitate the work of the lawmen.
+None of the drivers head for the shoulders of the town's main strip in order to facilitate the work of the lawmen.
 A group of reckless male teens on their way to the graveyard, where they plan to celebrate the Day of the Dead and invoke the voodoo spirits, keep crossing the boulevard to impress their girlfriends, all dressed in white.
 An itinerant patty vendor named Ludovic is unhurriedly looking for the object that blew his bicycle tire right in the middle of the road.

 The second hoodlum sports a University of Utah football coat and wears a pair of Ray-Ban sunglasses from dusk till dawn.
-Chuck's assistant uses Jones Brooklyn as his nom de guerre.
-That bald head hulk with biceps made of steel is the actual founder of the Diabbakas, also designated as Chuck's pack.
-The transfer of power was never made official, but Jones recognized that Chuck's accounting degree put him in a better position to increase the revenues of the organization.
-The respect he has for Chuck stops right there.
-As the senior member of the gang, Jones Brooklyn was already living like an outlaw back in the days when Chuck and his small circle of expatriates were learning how to lace their running shoes.
-He tolerates his number two position for the time being, but things will change when he learns to read and write, and also nail the subtleties of mathematics.
-He spends a lot of time trying to understand the tricks and secrets of Chuck, notably how he manages to get his hands on forged legal documents and passports so easily.
-Jones Brooklyn is also planning to find out more about that legendary stash of cash that Chuck supposedly hid somewhere in his hometown before being expelled from Canada.
-Even if that rumor was spread by a compulsive liar named Vidal Gascon, Jones Brooklyn is awaiting confirmation of the existence of that money.
-Until then, he keeps playing the roles of the designated driver and weapon's specialist of the crew, while preparing a merciless mutiny against Chuck and his Canadian buddies.
-Jones has a lot of ambition and his goals are clear.
+Chuck Three-Brothers assistant uses Jones Flatbush as his nom de guerre.
+That bald head hulk with biceps made of steel is the actual founder of the Diabbakas, also designated as Chuck's filthy pack.
+An actual transfer of power was never discussed or made official, but Jones Flatbush recognized a long time ago that Chuck's accounting degree put him in a better position to increase the revenues of the organization.
+The respect he has for Chuck Three-Brothers stops right there.
+As the senior member of the gang, Jones Flatbush was already living like an outlaw back in the days when Chuck and his small circle of expatriates were learning how to lace their running shoes.
+Jones tolerates his number two position for the time being, but things will change when he learns to read and write, and also nail the subtleties of mathematics.
+He spends a lot of time trying to understand the tricks and secrets of Chuck Three-Brothers, notably how he manages to get his hands on forged legal documents and passports so easily.
+Jones Flatbush is also planning to find out more about that legendary stash of cash that Chuck supposedly hid somewhere in his hometown before being expelled from Canada.
+Even if that rumor was spread by a compulsive liar named Vidal Gascon, Jones Flatbush is awaiting confirmation of the existence of that money.
+Until then, he keeps playing the roles of the designated driver and weapon's specialist of the crew, while preparing a merciless mutiny against Chuck Three-Brothers and his Canadian buddies.
+Jones Flatbush has a lot of ambition and his goals are clear.
 He wants to get out of Haiti, land in Toronto to audition for Canadian Idol and win the competition.
-His thug turned rapper career will start from there.
-He puts up with Chuck's tyranny for now until the day Three-Brothers will become an obstacle or a useless pawn on his chess board.
+His bad boy turned rapper career will start from there.
+Jones puts up with Chuck's tyranny for now until the day Three-Brothers will become an obstacle or a useless pawn on his chess board.

-The police patrol is also a quartet formed by two indigenous cops, a fifty year old Manitoban officer and a young Haitian born in La Beauce, a region in Quebec.
-All four are well-intentioned and motivated to serve the nation of Haiti.
-The native agent on the passenger side of the car is Sergeant Pyram Malvenu, the son of Mizerikod's police chief.
+The police patrol is also a quartet consisting of two local cops, a fifty year old Manitoban officer and a young Canadian of Haitian descent born in Beauce, Quebec.
+All four men are well-intentioned and determined to serve the nation of Haiti.
+The agent on the front passenger side of the car is Sergeant Pyram Malvenu, the son of Mizerikod's police chief.
 The sergeant has left eyelid ptosis.
-That condition gives the impression to people addressing him that he is always suspicious and doubtful.
-Which is in fact the plain truth.
-Pyram is always craving for his father's attention, approbation and support, even if his dad is the archetype of the corrupted cop.
-Unlike his father and boss, Pyram has always tried to exercise is profession with fairness and sheer rectitude.
-He so far terribly failed.
-Half of the citizens that this former soccer player has arrested since joining the police service have file complaints for assault, the other half disappeared without a trace or quietly left town for security reasons.
-Inspired by his role model, Chicago prohibition agent, Eliot Ness, Pyram Malvenu fixed himself a goal: cleaning Mizerikod from its big and small undesirables by all means.
-While the policeman holding the steering wheel of the car is striving to find a way out of this careless chase before causing an accident, Pyram is eyeing the cartridge of his pistol.
+That condition gives the impression to people addressing him that Pyram is always suspicious and doubtful.
+This is in fact the plain truth.
+Pyram Malvenu is constantly craving for his father's attention, approbation and support, even if his dad is the archetype of the corrupted cop.
+But unlike his father and boss, Pyram has always tried to exercise is profession with fairness and sheer rectitude.
+So far, he has terribly failed.
+Half the citizens that this former semi-professional soccer player has arrested since joining the police service have file complaints for assault.
+The other half disappeared without a trace or quietly left town for security reasons.
+Inspired by his role model, Chicago prohibition agent, Eliot Ness, Pyram Malvenu set a goal to himself: cleaning Mizerikod from its big and small undesirables by all means necessary.
+While the policeman holding the steering wheel of the car is striving to find a way out of this careless chase before causing an accident, Pyram Malvenu is eyeing the cartridge of his pistol.
 His lower lip is hanging and he is breathing quite heavily.
-Muttering to himself like a deranged man, he is sending the evil eye on the escaping fugitives.
+Muttering to himself in tongues like a deranged fellow, he is sending the evil eye on the escaping fugitives and wishing them to roll and crash.

 Cyril Lavache is whispering his rosary while driving.
-He is completely absorbed in his prayers to the Virgin.
-He makes sure never to annoy or contradict Pyram when the latter starts to stutter or when his jugular vein pops out.
+He is completely focused and mentally absorbed when he hits the third Hail Mary.
+Cyril Lavache is a sage, reasonable and highly prudent person.
+He makes sure never to annoy or contradict Pyram Malvenu when the latter starts stuttering or when his jugular vein suddenly pops out.
 Knowing the content of Pyram's medical file, Cyril even avoids gazing at the sergeant for too long.
 Everybody in Mizerikod is convinced that the son of the police commissioner is utterly insane, but the chief keeps denying it.
 Secluded in his sumptuous villa on top of a hill called La Morne de la Gloire, he pretends that Sergeant Malvenu is just a little bit eccentric.
-That simplistic explanation does not bring back the many souls that have vanished since Pyram was sworn in the PNH.
-Cyril Lavache hates his night job.
+That simplistic explanation does not bring back the many souls which have vanished from Earth's surface since Pyram was sworn in the PNH.
+Cyril Lavache deeply hates his night job.
 It accelerates the loss of his graying hair and lowers his chance of retiring one day while he is still healthy.
-During the day, he takes it easy as the village's cobbler, enjoying the loyalty of a faithful and regular clientele, but his credit system simply doesn't work.
-Cyril agreed to embrace the role of peace officer and the whopping prearranged payments that came with it, only to put a stop to the mayor's bribes.
-Following a failed armed robbery of his shop, which the old Cyril put an end to by performing a spectacular karate move on the thief, Mayor Amédée Fleurinor decided to use the cobbler as a tool for his re-election campaign.
+During the day, Cyril Lavache takes it easy as the village's main cobbler, enjoying the loyalty of a faithful and regular clientele, even if his credit system simply doesn't work.
+Cyril agreed to embrace the role of peace officer and the whopping prearranged payments that came with it, only to put a stop to the mayor's bribing scheme.
+Indeed, following a failed armed robbery of his shop, which the old Cyril prevented by performing a spectacular karate move targeting the jaw of the thief, Mayor Amédée Fleurinor decided to use the cobbler as a publicity tool for his re-election campaign.
 The incident was recorded by a customer and uploaded on YouTube.
-The video became a small hit and was seen by every household of the region, propelling the shy old man to local stardom and making him a trustworthy candidate to the eyes of the population.
-Cyril could not run for office, so Mayor Amédée Fleurinor started to pay and to shower him with gifts, using every reason possible to be photographed by his side, especially when the press was around.
-Before the arrival of Chuck's gang of troublemakers, Cyril used to kill time playing poker, surfing the web, drinking booze or taking a good nap during work hours.
+The video became a small hit and was seen by everyone owning a phone in the country and even abroad in places like Little Haiti, Florida.
+That ultimately propelled the shy senior to regional fame and made him a trustworthy candidate to the eyes of the population.
+Cyril Lavache could not run for office for a ton of reasons, so Mayor Amédée Fleurinor started to pay and to shower him with gifts, using every possible occasion to be seen or be photographed by his side, especially when the press was around.
+Before the arrival of Chuck's group of troublemakers, Cyril Lavache used to kill time at the police station playing poker, surfing the web, drinking booze or taking a good nap during work hours.
 He was enjoying his weekly wages doing absolutely nothing, just like a lucky lotto winner.
-Now that he has to serve and protect, in addition of facing real bullets, the passion is long gone.
+Now that he has to serve and protect, in addition of facing real bullets made of lead and copper, the passion is long gone.
 Nothing prevents Cyril from quitting the police force.
-However, he does not want to move away from Mizerikod, nor does he want to leave behind a bunch of enemies on either side of the law.
+However, he does not want to move away from Mizerikod, nor does he want to leave behind a bunch of enemies on either side of the law capable of finding his new address.

 “Why the hell did you stop!” yells a very upset Pyram Malvenu.
 “What kind of shit is that?”